Dominadora/LetsEat-App/README.md

 # LetsEat-App
-Simple Recipe App using API and Vanilla Javascript
+Simple Skeleton of Recipe App using API and Vanilla Javascript.